-The following guidelines are based on OIST's travel expense regulations (PRP 29) and relevant Graduate School policies.
-For any matters not addressed in these guidelines, please refer to the above.
+The followingguidelines are based on OIST's travel expense regulations (PRP CH29) and relevant Graduate School policies.
+For any matters not addressed in these guidelines, please refer to PRP CH29.

-- These guidelines define financial assistance and/or travel support provided by the OIST Graduate School to OIST PhD Students and Junior Research Fellows (hereafter referred to as "Students"), to assist with "Student Travel" under Student Support Policies 2. - The Graduate School provides support only to students, not their traveling companions. - The Graduate School provides financial assistance and travel support for only the first five years of enrolment in the PhD program (excluding non-study leave).
-After five years and before registration as a Junior Research Fellow, no financial assistance or travel support is available. - For Students enrolled in or before September 2018, Graduate School financial assistance and travel support is available during each academic year (September-August).
+- These guidelines define financial assistance and/or travel support provided by the OIST Graduate School to OIST PhD Students and Junior Research Fellows (hereafter referred to as "Students"), to assist with "2 Travel Support" under Student Support Policies. - The Graduate School provides support only to students, not their traveling companions.
+The Graduate School provides financial assistance and travel support for only the first five years of enrolment in the PhD program (excluding non-study leave).
+After five years and before registration as a Junior Research Fellow, no financial assistance or travel support is available from the Graduate School.
+The Graduate School travel support is available during each corresponding academic year (relevant to the students' start date)